Highway 37 Stewart-Cassiar Travel Guide

 In the north, the Stewart-Cassiar Highway starts at the Junction 37 at km 1002 on the Alaska Highway just west of Watson Lake.
 Gas, restaurant, motel, campground are available at Junction 37.
 In the south, the Cassiar ends at Kitimat, BC.

-We start our journey in the south at the Junction of Highway 16 and Highway 37, Stewart-Cassiar Highway where you find the Gitxsan village of Kitwanga.
+We start our journey in the south at the junction of Highway 16 and Highway 37, Stewart-Cassiar Highway where you find the Gitxsan village of Kitwanga.
 Just east of Kitwanga is the Hazelton area, (New Hazelton, Hazelton, and South Hazelton), the centre of some interesting Aboriginal sites.

 You reach the Meziadin Junction about 155 km north of Kitwanga.
-Meziadin Junction is the turn off to Stewart and Hyder.
+Meziadin Junction is the turnoff to Stewart and Hyder.
 This dramatic side trip through Highway 37A to Stewart, BC and Hyder, Alaska is well worth the time.

 Before heading west, you can camp at Meziadin Lake Provincial Park, an ideal place for boating and fishing.

-Community of Bell II
+The community of Bell II